NASA-Planetary-Science/sbpy/docs/sbpy/activity/gas.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once the user has a guess for their column density, the user can then implement the `sbpy.activity` NonLTE function `from_pyradex`.
+Once the user has a guess for their column density, the user can then implement the `sbpy.activity` NonLTE function `sbpy.activity.NonLTE.from_pyradex`.
 This function calculates the best fitting column density for the integrated flux data using the python wrapper pyradex of the Non-LTE iterative code RADEX.
 The code utilizes the LAMDA catalog collection of molecular data files, presently this is the only functionality available, yet in the future a function will be provided by `sbpy` to build your own molecular data file from JPLSpec for use in this function.
 The code will look for a 'cdensity' column value within `mol_data` to use as its first guess.
-For a more detailed look at the input parameters and defaults, search for `from_pyradex` in `~sbpy.activity.NonLTE` under the Reference/API section.
+For a more detailed look at the input parameters, please see `~sbpy.activity.NonLTE.from_pyradex`.

 .. doctest-skip::